Mission 07 · Stage 1

 Think of it like

-Like three light switches — one for red, green, and blue.
+It's like having three light switches in one bulb — one for red, one for green, one for blue.

 Meet the parts